Tiladi massacre

-The Tiladi massacre (तिलाड़ी हत्याकांड), also known as the Rawain massacre (रवाईं हत्याकांड), was the mass shooting of unarmed protesters by the princely state forces of Tehri Garhwal State on 30 May 1930.
-The incident took place in a field of Tiladi village of the Rawain Valley, near present-day Barkot in Uttarkashi district, Uttarakhand, India.
+The Tiladi massacre, also known as the Rawain massacre, was the mass shooting of unarmed protesters by the princely state forces of Tehri Garhwal State on 30 May 1930.
+The massacre took place in a field of Tiladi village of the Rawain Valley, near present-day Barkot in Uttarkashi district, Uttarakhand, India.
 It occurred during the Indian independence movement, in response to local protests against repressive forest policies imposed under the British-backed Tehri Garhwal princely state.
 It led to the death of at least 200 villagers, with over 100 injured.

 Background

 The Rawain Valley pargana was under the British from 1815 to 1824, but due to administrative convenience, the British later handed it over to Sudarshan Shah, then ruler of the princely state of Tehri Garhwal—a British protectorate.
 Due to the rapid expansion of railways in the post-1857 period, the British wanted to use the vast forest resources for free.
 This fast commercialisation brought them into direct conflict with the local inhabitants, as they wanted to take over reserve forests till now held as communal land by villagers, who used it for sustenance.
 The period between 1850 and 1930 was marked by socio-environmental upheaval in the Tehri Garhwal region.

 Subsequently, in 1927–28, the Tehri State imposed forest settlements under King Narendra Shah, stripping villagers of time-honoured rights to water, grazing, fodder collection for cattle, fuelwood, and community festivals.
 A tax of ₹1 per head of cattle and sweeping bans on traditional use triggered growing discontent among the forest-dependent people of Rawain Valley.
 These regulations curtailed the traditional forest rights of local communities in Rawain Valley.
 Notable policies included: A tax of ₹1 per livestock head for grazing sheep and goats, Prohibitions on grazing, fodder collection, and fuelwood harvesting and Bans on local forest-based festivals and rituals.
 These measures disrupted agrarian life and triggered widespread resentment.
 In early 1930, locals organised an “Azad Panchayat”, a symbolic assertion of justice and self-governance.

 20 May 1930: On 20 May 1930, in the court of Rawain pargana's Sub-divisional magistrate (SDM) Surendra Dutt, leaders of the forest rights movement, Dayaram, Rudra Singh, Ram Prasad, and Jaman Singh, were declared guilty, sentenced, and sent to Tehri Jail.
 But near Dandalgaon, villagers surrounded the officials.
 The then Divisional Forest Officer (DFO) opened fire, killing three villagers.
 The villagers, in turn, took the SDM hostage.
 Maharaja invited the representative for negotiation to Rajgarhi but got them arrested instead.
 This led to widespread protests in the region.
 Soon, people became violent to free their leaders.
 They captured Subdivisional Magistrate, Surendradutt, though forest officer Padmadutta Raturi managed to escape to Narendra Nagar.